boschresearch/amira_blender_rendering/Readme.md

     $ conda activate py37

-4. Replace blender's python with the conda environment's python as desribed above, and run blender to test if it works:
+4. Replace blender's python with the conda environment's python as described above, and run blender to test if it works:

     $ blender -b --python-console